sharetribe/flex-docs/src/docs/background/21-commissions-and-monetizing-your-platform/index.md

 give you a good understanding of the concepts discussed in this article.
 In addition, the article describing
-[how to solve payout problems](/background/solving-payout-problems) provides valuable information about how the payment Flow in Flex works.
+[how to solve payout problems](/background/solving-payout-problems) provides valuable information about how the payment flow in Flex works.

 ## Percentage-based commissions